Skip to content

 4. What does Sibilla’s story reveal about societal norms and the consequences of defying them during the Nazi regime?

-5. How did the Nazis' categorization of prisoners as "asocials" influence their treatment in Ravensbrück and Bergen-Belsen?
+5. How did the Nazis' categorization of imprisoned individuals as "asocials" influence their treatment in Ravensbrück and Bergen-Belsen?

 6. What can the friendship between Sibilla and Gertrud Nohr tell us about human connections during extreme suffering?